jafupy/jafupy.com/src/content/blog/i-need-a-cms.md

 When you're editing your content, any changes get auto-saved to local storage, and then when you hit publish, a commit will get generated and pushed to the Github repo, using your Github account.

 How does it get your Github account?
 Simple: you sign in via Github's OAuth.
 This allows for easy authentication & permission management.
-Anyone who has write access to repo can edit, allowing for simple auth.
-In dev there is no auth, as if you're running it locally you obviously have read/write permissions.
+Anyone who has write access to repo can edit.
+In dev there is no auth, since if you're running it locally you obviously have read/write permissions.

 ## The Stack

 I'm going to use Svelte.
 I love svelte.
 It's pretty.
-I could use react, but then I get re-render anxiety, and Svelte doesn't have the overhead of the VDOM.
+I could use react, but then I get re-render anxiety.
+Svelte also has the benefit of not having the overhead of the VDOM.
 I plan on using TipTap for the editor, and I'll in-house basically everything else, other than the Github SDK and FS.
 I'll be using Shadcn-svelte, but heavily modified.
 I really like the aesthetic of [Zed](https://zed.dev), with it's sharp corners and brutalist aesthetic.
 For the colours, I'm leaning towards a greenish grey and orange.

 I haven't started working on Crawlspace, so either @ me on twitter (@jafupy) or email me if you have ideas, want to help or just want to pester me.
 I'll *probably* reply.
 It's that big contact button if you move your eyes up a bit.

 ## The Roadmap

 I expect the first version to be out by the end of January, and V1 by summer.
 Why so long?
 I don't vibe code.
 I also have my GCSEs coming up in June, so I need to prioritise that over coding.
-I'm going to prioritise frontmatter & JSON first, using an interim plaintext editor.
+As i'm writing Crawlspace, I'm going to prioritise figuring out the frontmatter & JSON first, using an interim plaintext editor.
 I will also have manual schemas for a while, since the detection will most likely be complicated and will take a while to reverse engineer.
+This is the full roadmap & plan of how I'm going to build it:

 ### V0.1